 While that clock was curing, I began work on the second one.
 First, I filled in the holes with wood filler and then sanded it smooth.
 For this repurposed wall clock, I wanted to do a fun color with a rustic feel.
 I had some red milk paint left over from my antique desk makeover (a must see).
-I mixed up a batch and applied two coats with my Fan Brush.
+I mixed up a batch and applied two coats of paint.

 After letting the two coats cure, I added another clock face with hand-painted details as well.